 Halebidu was build at the same time (11th century) as Belur math and is a gigantic Shiva temple with excellence in architecture on the exterior part of the temple.

-The most stunning fact about the Nandi sculpture is its high polish on the stone that you can actual look at your reflection as though on a mirror.
+The most stunning fact about the Nandi sculpture is its high polish on the stone that you can actually look at your reflection as though on a mirror.

 One can choose between – complete south Indian meal with huge variety of dishes, like hot rice, sambar (dal), rasam (dal) and playa (cooked vegetable salad).

-Hot akki roti (Rice cooked in the form of baked bread, using rice floor) with a spicy traditional curry (using chickpeas or vegetables) and some garlic chutney.
+Hot akki roti (Rice cooked in the form of baked bread, using rice flour) with a spicy traditional curry (using chickpeas or vegetables) and some garlic chutney.

 6. Camping Near Belur Temple & Halebidu

-One can take a camping stays near the Belur Temple.
+One can take camping stays near the Belur Temple.
 Recommended options are –

 Japavathi river camp – On the bank of Japavathi river